Skip to main content

 What is JQ?

 JQ is a lightweight command-line language designed for slicing, filtering, and transforming JSON data.
 It is particularly powerful when you need to dig into deeply nested objects or arrays that enrichment APIs return.
-If you are new to JQ, the official manual is a great starting point.
+If you want to learn more, the official manual is available, though it is fairly technical.

 How to use